eternalgarden/rzeka/rzeka/Assets/Scripts/rzeka/README.md

 # rzeka

+## old scripting defines and backwards compatibility

-breaks part of the old backwards-compatibility since for older unity versions you are good to use UniRx
+breaks part of the old backwards-compatibility since for older unity versions you are good to use UniRx;

+possibly oldest handled version is 2018_3;

+### old defines
+SupportCustomYieldInstruction is assumed to be true and removed;
+UniRxLibrary is assumed to be false and removed;

 ### todo